 Each of you has been assigned an Honors Advisor as your key point person.
 If you have not yet met your honors advisor, check ichonors.com/resources and find yours based on your last name.
 Feel free to set up an appointment if you need guidance as you plan your coming semesters.

-My basic advice for everyone is to consider taking a course that might challenge you.
+My advice for everyone would be to consider taking a course that might challenge you.
 Honors is a great place for trying something new!
 Your Honors faculty often experiment with new, creative topics or ways of teaching.
 With so much innovation, the results are likely to be pretty exciting!

 The resources page of the blog has a checklist that will help you keep track of the program requirements.
 The most accurate place to track your requirements is on Taskstream.
 Homer Degree Evaluation will reflect your achievements only once they have been manually evaluated on Taskstream, which takes time.